rasbar/cs6111-project-1/README.md

 **API key**: AIzaSyAlKLHe1eAmug6XeTlQ1DxzOsPI4zax7Ms
 **CSE ID**: 006096712590953604068:qoxtr78cjow

-To run the implementation, the following steps can be used:
+To run the implementation, do the following:

 *   In a directory on the VM, uncompress the `group33-proj1.tar.gz` file